NFPA 660: Big Changes Ahead for NFPA Compliance

 What does NFPA 660 mean for dust collection system design?

-No major changes are expected specific to dust collection system design in NFPA 660.
-As with all standard updates, there will be some clarifications and changes in wording.
+There are no major changes specific to dust collection system design in NFPA 660.
+As with all standard updates, there are some clarifications and changes in wording.
 Most of this information falls under Chapter 9, Hazard Management: Mitigation and Prevention and Chapter 13: Prevention of Fire and Dust Explosions from the Manufacturing, Processing, and Handling of Combustible Particulate Solids.

 What about NFPA 68 and NFPA 69?

-NFPA 68 (Standard on Explosion Protection by Deflagration Venting) and NFPA 69 (Standard on Explosion Prevention Systems) are not part of the NFPA 660 consolidation plan.
-As of this writing, the 2018 version of NFPA 68 and the 2019 version of NFPA 69 remain in effect.
-They are scheduled for revision in 2023 and 2024, respectively, though no major changes are anticipated.
+NFPA 68 Standard on Explosion Protection by Deflagration Venting and NFPA 69 Standard on Explosion Prevention Systems are not part of the NFPA 660 consolidation plan.
+As of this writing, the 2023 version of NFPA 68 and the 2024 version of NFPA 69 remain in effect.
 These explosion safety standards apply to a variety of different kinds of systems, including dust collection systems, and are not limited to explosions caused by combustible dust.
 Employers must comply with these standards in addition to all other standards related to combustible dust.

-Will RoboVent dust collection systems be compliant with NFPA 660?
+Are RoboVent dust collection systems compliant with NFPA 660?

 RoboVent is a leader in dust collector safety, including fire and explosion safety.
 We are committed to ensuring that our dust collectors and installed systems comply with all relevant NFPA standards for fire and explosion safety, including the new combustible dust standards.
 Our engineering teams will review all new standards related to combustible dust to ensure that our system design is NFPA-compliant.